junxit/us-congress-bills-112/metadata.md

 - 2012-02-15 — Introduced in House
 - 2012-02-15 — Introduced in House
 - 2012-02-15 — Referred to the House Committee on Foreign Affairs.
+- 2012-03-07 — Committee Consideration and Mark-up Session Held.
+- 2012-03-07 — Ordered to be Reported by Unanimous Consent.
+- 2012-05-30 — Considered under suspension of the rules. (consideration: CR H3252-3256)
+- 2012-05-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4041.
+- 2012-05-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-30 — Mr. Manzullo moved to suspend the rules and pass the bill, as amended.
+- 2012-05-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3252-3253)
+- 2012-05-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3252-3253)